NatWest SE100: Criteria and FAQ

 The SE100 aims to celebrate and share the experiences of individual social enterprises in delivering both ‘profit and purpose’, and to build greater intelligence about the growing social enterprise movement through the collection of both data and stories.

-After the closing date for entries, our team of experts will select 100 nominees demonstrating best business practice in six categories: Growth, Impact, Resilience, Leadership, Social Investment and Climate, and an award-winner in each of these categories will also be selected.
+After the closing date for entries, our team of experts will select 100 nominees demonstrating best business practice in seven categories: Equality, Impact, Social Business Champion, Trailblazing Newcomer, Leadership, Social Investment and Climate, and an award-winner in each of these categories will also be selected.

 Shortlisting will take place with the help of expert judges, and the decision of the jury will be final and binding.

-Due diligence and advice during the shortlisting process is provided by our partners at NatWest S&CC, the charity and not for profit team at Buzzacott accountants and by experts at Social Value UK, who are joined by a cohort of external judges to decide on the winners.
+Due diligence and advice during the shortlisting process is provided by our partners at NatWest S&CC, the charity and not for profit team at Buzzacott accountants and by a cohort of external judges to decide on the winners.

-The full SE100 list (Social Enterprise Top 100) will be revealed in July, followed by the six award-winners, in our special SE100 Collection.
+The full SE100 list (Social Enterprise Top 100) will be revealed in July, followed by the six award-winners, in our dedicated SE100 Collection.

 How can I submit my entry?